arashnm80/arashnm80.github.io/quotes.md

 > World is fool of lonely people afraid to make the first move.

+> I'm not gonna let the fear of striking out keep me from playing the game.

 > How many fights do you have in yourself?

 > I'm gonna bruteforce my way to success.

 > I'm gonna work hard on what interests me the most in the most undisciplined, irreverent and original manner possible.

+> When injustice becomes law, rebellion becomes duty.

 > No matter how much I can stretch, in the end I have a limited rope.
 The challenge is to maximize the area.